 The real surge in demand came following the spread of India's #MeToo movement, which in recent weeks has seen dozens of women publicly air sexual harassment allegations against prominent journalists, actors and other public figures.

-resignation of Binny Bansal, the chief executive of Walmart Inc's Indian venture Flipkart, following an internal probe into accusations of personal misconduct, is expected to only add to the momentum.
+This week's resignation of Binny Bansal, the chief executive of Walmart Inc's Indian venture Flipkart, following an internal probe into accusations of personal misconduct, is expected to only add to the momentum.
 Flipkart's Bansal has denied the misconduct accusations, which two sources told Reuters followed an allegation of sexual assault.

 But the sudden exit of the tech-savvy billionaire shocked Indian businesses as he was regarded as a superstar entrepreneur who co-founded the e-commerce company little more than a decade ago while still in his 20s.
 Walmart acquired Flipkart in a $16 billion deal this year.

 "The lesson in this for start-ups that are scaling up rapidly is clear.
 Governance issues cannot be ignored ... and the management needs to be far more sensitive, alert and prepared," T.N.
 Hari, head of human resources at grocery website Bigbasket.com, wrote in a column for Indian newspaper Mint.

 Companies - large and small - are now approaching headhunters, law firms and boutique consultancies such as Rainmaker to ensure they provide a safer workplace for women, become better equipped to handle complaints and run proper checks on prospective employees.

 "Companies are understanding that if POSH (prevention of sexual harassment) compliance goes wrong, it can bring down the company and the brand," said Alex, whose client base has grown by 30 percent in the last six months and includes major domestic and international firms.